whippet-code/whippet-code/README.md

 #### HyperionDev bootcamp grad currently on the hunt for that first position.

-🌱 I’m currently learning if Astro is going to be my kind of thing.
+🌱 I’m currently learning Astro to see if it's going to be my kind of thing.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mark-ivkovic-68822474/)